Faezeh-Kh/TestAmplification4Models/README.md

 Faezeh Khorram, Erwan Bousse, Jean-Marie Mottu, Gerson Sunyé, Pablo Gómez-Abajo, Pablo C.Cañizares, Esther Guerra, and Juan de Lara.
 2022.
 Automatic Test Amplification for Executable Models.
 In *ACM/IEEE 25th International Conference on Model Driven Engineering Languages and Systems*, October 23–28, 2022, Montreal, Canada.

-The paper is recently accepted and a link to it will be provided soon.
+The paper is recently accepted and [this is the link](https://hal.archives-ouvertes.fr/hal-03745034) to its preprint.

 ## Introduction
 Behavioral models are important assets that must be thoroughly verified early in the design process.
 This can be achieved with manually-written test cases that embed carefully hand-picked domain-specific input data.